-Classics and English BA (Hons)
+English and Classical Civilisation BA (Hons)

 We combine studying the literature, history, art and culture of ancient Greece and Rome with English language, literature and drama from Old English to the present day.
-You’ll explore different aspects of ancient society, choosing modules ranging from the Aeneid to ancient novels, religion, violence, comedy, animals and citizenship, as well as classics on film or on the modern stage.
+You’ll explore the many different aspects of ancient society, whilst also developing valuable skills in analysis, communication, teamwork, and presentation – qualities highly valued by employers.

 Course Information